 Numerous naturopaths use raw fireweed honey to combat various ailments, including respiratory tract infections, immune system issues, and stomach ulcers, and acidity.

-This honey is an effective wound treatment because of its antiseptic and bactericidal effect.
+This honey is an effective wound treatment because of its antiseptic and bactericidal effects.

 It selectively impacts pathogenic organisms, enhances blood flow to the wound, and manages lymph flow.
 All these lead to a rapid clearing of the pus.